Hugo-COLLIN/SaveMyPhind-conversation-exporter/README.md

 # <img alt="SaveMyPhind logo" src="./media/logo_128_cut.png" style="width:50px"> Save My Phind - AI Conversation Exporter
 ### 🚀 Export your Phind.com search threads into markdown files!

-🔥 Export all your Phind threads with just 1 click!
+😎 Why Save my Phind?
+- To keep AI generated information offline,
+- To share threads with others,
+- To read and process in a knowledge base / note-taking app (like Obsidian).

 👉 When you are on Phind, simply click on the extension icon.
 It will automatically export the thread you are currently on into a formatted markdown file.

 😮 This extension also adds export options directly inside the Phind interface.
 Now, you can export all your threads clicking on a simple button!

-😎 Why Save my Phind?
-- To keep AI generated information offline,
-- To share threads with others,
-- To read and process in a knowledge base / note-taking app (like Obsidian).

 ✅ Enjoy!